NicolasZaccaria/A-Deep-Neural-Network-based-approach-for-Domain-Adaptation-in-3D-Segmentation-of-Lungs-affected-by-C/README.md

 ```

 ## Contents
-- placeholder contains the code used to train and test the different settings analyzed in the article
+- `all_tests` contains the code used to train and test the different settings analyzed in the article
-- placeholder contain the code used to train and test the proposed method
+- `final_train` contain the code used to train and test the proposed method

 The trained model of our algorithm is stored on [Google Drive](https://drive.google.com/).